 In addition to her primary research in methodology, Dr. Fairchild also collaborates with several colleagues on substantive research projects.
-This substantive work covers a variety of domains including prevention of child maltreatment, behavioral neuroscience research in HIV-AIDS and addiction, as well as work with special populations such as Fragile X. These endeavors have manifested in a variety of NIH-funded projects.
+This substantive work covers a variety of domains including juvenile justice and child welfare, as well as behavioral neuroscience in HIV-AIDS and special populations such as Fragile X.

 Fairchild, A.J., & *McQuillin, S. (2010).
 Evaluating mediation and moderation effects in school psychology: A presentation of methods and review of current practice.
 Journal of School Psychology, 48, 53-84.

 Fairchild, A.J., MacKinnon, D.P., Taborga, M.P., & Taylor, A.B.
 (2009).
 R2 effect size measures for mediation analysis.
 Behavioral Research Methods, 41, 486-498.